SumitSingh1992/SapientTest/README.md

 # Download
 Download the file in Zip format and extract it.
 Can use it later in local system or may deploy on any server all the files as it is.
-All the files here are well strucutred.
+All the files here are well strucutred for hosting on dedicated server.
+For local server please read below point:-

+# Using Local System Intruction
+Extract the dowloaded zip file and paste all files to the root directory eg: D:// Drive.
+Click Index file to run.